Case Study· 10 min read· Updated April 8, 2026

 This rebuild matters not because it's exotic, but because it's repeatable.
 The patterns that took this client from 10 orders a month to 200+ are the same patterns that work for almost every Saudi e-commerce brand:

-• Arabic UX is not a checkbox.
+• Mobile UX is not a checkbox.
 It's a discipline.
-Customers can feel the difference between "designed for Arabic" and "translated to Arabic" instantly.
+Customers can feel the difference between "designed for mobile" and "shrunk to fit" instantly.

 • Speed is the silent conversion killer.
 Every additional second of load time disproportionately hurts mobile sales — and Saudi e-commerce is mobile-first.